 Artistic Pursuits is a series of courses that covers art appreciation, art history, artists, and skills.
 The emphasis on each area shifts from book to book.
 Throughout the lessons, students work on their own projects with various art media.
 While there is an underlying Christian worldview, it isn’t overtly presented until the junior and senior high level in articles about artists and the cultures of their times.

 Written for students in preschool through twelfth grade, there are twelve books in the series.
 Designed to work in either homeschools or classrooms, the books are labeled for a range of grade levels, so you might even be able to use one course for most of your children.
 You can most easily use a younger-level book with older students since many skills and activities are challenging enough or offer scope for an older student to develop greater skill.
 For example, on page 49 of Elements of Art and Composition, Grades 4-5 Book 1, a lesson about “How to best show the subject” illustrates and discusses drawing animals at different angles.
-While a younger student might do a rough drawing with less detail, an older student might provide a much more detailed and complex drawing.
+While a younger student might do a rough drawing with less detail, an older student might provide a much more detailed drawing.

 All books have a plastic comb-binding so they will lie flat.
 This is very helpful when you are trying to follow instructions while working on an art activity.
 Books are printed in full color with illustrated instructions and examples of student artwork.
-Each book has a list of required art supplies both at the beginning of the book and within each lesson.
+Each book has a list of required art supplies, both at the beginning of the book and within each lesson.
 Students work with a variety of art media, shifting to more difficult art techniques at upper levels.

 Each book should take about one school year to complete.
 The books for kindergarten through third grade each have 36 projects which works out to about one project per week.
 For grades four through twelve, there are 68 projects per book.
 Following are descriptions of the courses that are available.